rust-lang/rust/text/0000-optional-match-vert.md

 ## Maximizing `|` alignment

-In Rust, about the best we can do is align via the trailing edge:
+In Rust, about the best we can do is an inconsistent alignment:

 ```rust
 use E::*;